etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ## Operator Flow

 1. Follow the instructions provided in the [ARPA EigenLayer Onboarding Docs](https://github.com/ARPA-Network/BLS-TSS-Network/blob/main/docs/eigenlayer-onboarding.md) to run the `node-client`.
-The Node account will be an ECDSA key controlled by your team to submit tasks to ETH Mainnet, OP Mainnet, Base Mainnet, and Redstone Mainnet.
-Stop at the **Register to ARPA Network using your Node account** step
+The Node Account will be an ECDSA key controlled by your team to submit tasks to ETH Mainnet, OP Mainnet, Base Mainnet, and Redstone Mainnet.
+Stop at the **Register to ARPA Network using your Node Account** step
 2. Open the log and search for the keyword "public_key" (or "DKGKeyGenerated") and store the DKG public key value for use later in the registration process
 3. Keep the `node-client` software running, and email the ether.fi team at `restaking@ether.fi` with your operator ID to request an ARPA AVS registration signature
 4. Receive the registration signature from the admin